-HCAs are areas and/or receptors where an unplanned release could have the most significant adverse consequences and require additional focus, efforts, and analysis to ensure integrity.
+High Consequence Areas (HCA) are areas and/or receptors identified as having significant biophysical or socio-economic value, where an unplanned release could have the most significant adverse consequences and require additional focus, efforts, and analysis to ensure integrity.
 If a pipeline is in proximity to, or upstream of an HCA, increased contingency planning may be required, such as the development of critical control points.
-Additionally, if an unplanned release occurs into an HCA, recovery efforts must increase in these areas to maintain their integrity or return the area to its predisturbance state.
+Additionally, if an unplanned release occurs into an HCA, recovery efforts must increase in these areas to maintain their integrity and to return the area to its predisturbance state.